timeandspace-scotland/timeandspace_website/README.md

 (Do not delete any of these lines of code with "script" in it below).

 ![image of the code](https://raw.githubusercontent.com/timeandspace-scotland/timeandspace_website/master/assets/img/screenshots/code_screenshot.png)
-You can see a number of sponsors are added, like for example the Weir Charitable Trust and Women's fund for Scotland.
+You can see a number of sponsors are already present, like for example the Weir Charitable Trust and Women's fund for Scotland.

 The code looks like this:
 ```